corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 #### csde-corda

-These task help with the lifecycle of your local Corda Cluster.
+These tasks help with the lifecycle of your local Corda cluster.

 `startCorda` which:
 1. Downloads and locally stores a copy of the combined worker JAR, if required